 Decrease your taxable income with SRS

-Tax Benefits for Singaporeans and PRs (assuming full SRS contribution)
+Tax benefits for Singaporeans and PRs (assuming full SRS contribution)

-(Assumes $15,300 SGD annual contribution for the full 10, 20 and 30 years length.)
+(Assumes $15,300 SGD annual contribution for the full 10, 20, and 30 years length.)

-Withdrawals at retirement have a 50% tax concession
+SRS withdrawals at retirement have a 50% tax concession

-But is SRS for everyone?
+Is SRS for everyone?
 No, it’s not.